SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

             ![Image](../figures/onnx_optimization.png){ width="600" }
             </figure>

-6. As mentioned in the introduction, ONNX is able to run on many different types of hardware and execution engine.
+6. As mentioned in the introduction, ONNX is able to run on many different types of hardware and execution engines.
-    You can check all providers and all the available providers by running the following code
+    You can check all the providers and all the available providers by running the following code:

     ```python
     import onnxruntime